 Qualified lawyer with significant knowledge of corporate, commercial and financial law through positions in the public and private sectors.
 Five years of work experience in one of the main law firms in Chile, followed by three years in the main coordinating government agency, which manages commercial and financial invoices.
 For the past three years, he worked as a senior legal advisor at E-CL S.A., one of the largest electric utility companies in Chile.

-AWS offers more than 175 full-featured services for computing, storage, databases, networking, analytics, robotics, machine learning and artificial intelligence (AI), Internet of things (IoT), mobile, security, hybrid, virtual reality and augmented (VR and AR), media, application development, deployment and management from 76 Availability Zones (AZ) in 24 geographic regions, with plans announced for 9 more Availability Zones and 3 more AWS Regions in Indonesia, Japan and Spain.
+AWS offers more than 175 full-featured services for computing, storage, databases, networking, analytics, robotics, machine learning and artificial intelligence (AI), Internet of things (IoT), mobile technology, security, hybrids, virtual and augmented reality and augmented (VR and AR), media, application development, deployment and management from 76 Availability Zones (AZ) in 24 geographic regions, with plans announced for 9 more Availability Zones and 3 more AWS Regions in Indonesia, Japan and Spain.

 Strategic Engagements Business Development | AWS, Worldwide Public Sector